What is company culture?

 Company culture is an organization’s expression of its core values and identity into social customs and norms, business practices, and vibe.
-Organizations, like religious or ethnic groups, naturally develop their own work cultures and distinct characteristics.
+Organizations, like religious or ethnic groups, naturally develop their own work cultures, workforce management strategies, and distinct characteristics.

 A healthy work culture includes these essential components: